kubernetes-sigs/downloadkubernetes/README.md

 ## Architecture

 The published artifacts are static HTML/CSS/JavaScript files.
-They are updated offline by the `update-index` command and then published to the web via docker.
+They are updated offline by the `update-index` command and then published to the web via [Netlify].

-The docker image has an nginx in it to serve static files.

-Assumed HTTPS is terminated at the ingress level before reaching the docker image.

 ## Community, discussion, contribution, and support